weberjn/curlwebmanager/README.md

 # supported Application servers

-Should run on all Webapp 3.1 servers, e.g. Tomcat 8.5, Wildfly 10.
-Needs Java 8.
+Should run on all Jakarta Webapp servers, e.g. Tomcat 10, Wildfly 27.
+Needs Java 11.

 For best energy efficiency run on Raspberry pi.